lukeevangraham/gatsby-blog/src/resources/test-2/index.md

 # Crystals Collector

 ## What I did
-- Build a dynamically updating game with the jQuery library
+- Built a dynamically updating game with the jQuery library

 ## Libraries / Tools
 - jQuery